-'American Crime Story' Season 3 Has Chosen A Crime & It Will Fascinate Fans
+The 'American Crime Story' Season 3 Crime Is Here

 If you’ve been eagerly waiting for Season 2 of American Crime Story, you are in luck.
 Deadline is reporting that the series that brought O.J.
 Simpson back into the limelight might be releasing Season 3 right along with it.
 It seems that the reason why the series is rushing to get both seasons out at once is that the Season 3 storyline really is that good.
 In fact, the American Crime Story Season 3 crime is another throwback to a difficult time in our history.